 Work: Each month, I look at what I’ve got going on for the month and identify the top five things that I want to get done that month.
 I hang that on a wall in my office, somewhere really visible.
 In Basecamp, I break those five things into to-do lists that Adrianne has access to, and I delegate some of those lists to her.
 Work tasks range from changing something on the backend of my website to writing to creating graphics to setting up newsletters to being interviewed for podcasts.
 I’m usually working between 11am and 4pm, with a break for lunch.

 Money: I’m a fan of the idea that we are all in our relationship with our money.
 If I’m in relationship with something, I need to give it respect, time, attention, validation, and listen closely to what it needs.
 My worst money habit?
 Not planning for paying taxes at a measured pace throughout the year, and then needing to pull big sums of cash out of savings when the deadline officially looms.
 My best money habit?
 I’m not big on emotional spending; I feel very clear that if I’m feeling crappy, spending money on stuff that I don’t really need is not likely to make me feel better.

-Connection: My business and life BFFs, Valerie and Rachael, are my go-to women for reporting something I’m frustrated with, something I’m celebrating, something I’m trying to figure out.
+Connection: My business and life BFF, Valerie is my go-to for reporting something I’m frustrated with, something I’m celebrating, something I’m trying to figure out.
 We Vox and text about business, relationships, and all of life in-between.
 I’m also in communication with the CLCC Leadership Team and with other colleagues, I am a fan of the impromptu Skype coffee date.
 Scheduling calls, for some reason, always brings up this feeling of constraint—I don’t like the feeling of something I have to do at a set time—so I rarely have them and usually, instead, I end up jamming with friends at random.